nathan-bottomley/eleventy-plugin-podcaster/README.md

 ## Podcaster in action

 I started podcasting and creating podcasting websites in 2014.
-At first I used Squarespace, then WordPress, then Jekyll, before finally settling on Eleventy late in 2022.
+At first I used Squarespace, then WordPress, and then Jekyll, before finally settling on Eleventy late in 2022.

-I now have seven podcast websites powered by Eleventy, and **Podcaster** was derived from the code I used to create them and is now being used to support all but one of them.
+I now have seven podcast websites powered by Eleventy, and **Podcaster** was derived from the code I used to create them.

 Here's a list: